moorepants/eme134/content/pages/resources.rst

 Jupyter Notebooks
 =================

+How to run the notebooks (3 options):

+- Go to the following notebook links and click the "Execute on Binder" button in the top right hand corner of the screen.
+This will take a minute or two but you will be able run the notebooks in a temporary Jupyter environment.
+- Download the notebook by right clicking on the "Download Notebook" link in the upper right hand corner.
+Go to bicycle.ucdavis.edu, log in, and upload the notebook to your home page.
+Then you can click it to open and execute it.
+- Download the notebook by right clicking on the "Download Notebook" link in the upper right hand corner.
+Download and install Anaconda: https://www.anaconda.com/download.
+Then you will need to install "resonance",
+  see: https://anaconda.org/conda-forge/resonance.
+Finally, open the notebook with Jupyter and execute on your own computer.

 - Symbolic Derivation of an Automobile's Lateral Dynamics Equations of Motion: http://nbviewer.jupyter.org/gist/moorepants/987a835e10106cbe54bb09c9b0843b2e/auto_lateral_dynamics_symbolic.ipynb
 - Numerical Simulation of an Automobile's Lateral Dynamics: http://nbviewer.jupyter.org/gist/moorepants/7623f22bf1ab317cfc857c1ff456d720/auto_lateral_dynamics_numeric.ipynb